-- which promote fraternity and integration of society as the Constitution envisages "a cohesive, unified and casteless society." - s) Because the object of the Act shall to prevent commission of offences of atrocities against members of SCs and STs and it must be in consonance with the intent of the Act to provide for punishment for members of SCs and STs for falsely implicating a person.
-If punishment would not be provided, it means someone from the SC/ST community can get away with a false complaint against a person even if a court of law finds the complaint to be frivolous - Because there is no safeguard against false implication, undue harassment and uncalled for arrest thus, for the innocent citizen of country there shall be amendment in such manner which incorporate safeguards against unreasonable and arbitrary power of arrest in such cases
+- aa) Because, the Act should amend in such a manner which promote fraternity and integration of society as the Constitution envisages "a cohesive, unified and casteless society." - bb) Because the object of the Act shall to prevent commission of offences of atrocities against members of SCs and STs and it must be in consonance with the intent of the Act to provide for punishment for members of SCs and STs for falsely implicating a person.
+If punishment would not be provided, it means someone from the SC/ST community can get away with a false complaint against a person even if a court of law finds the complaint to be frivolous

-- Legislature in India enact the law and the Executive Government implements it, the judiciary sits in judgment not only on the implementation of the law by the Executive but also on the validity of the Legislation sought to be implemented One of the functions of the superior judiciary in India is to examine the competence and validity of legislation, both in point of legislative competence as well as its consistency with the Fundamental Rights. - v) Because, in Shah Bano case, Parliament overturned the order of this Hon'ble court and banned the maintenance, terming it unconstitutional, which opened the door for dangerous precedents. - w) Because, Section 66a of the information technology act was struck down by this hon'ble court, on the ground that it violates the fundamental rights - x) Because, this Court is not expected to adopt a passive or negative role and remain bystander or a spectator if violation of rights is observed.
+- cc) Because there is no safeguard against false implication, undue harassment and uncalled for arrest thus, for the innocent citizen of country there shall be amendment in such manner which incorporate safeguards against unreasonable and arbitrary power of arrest in such cases - dd) Because, while Parliament and the State Legislature in India enact the law and the Government implements Executive it, the judiciary sits in judgment not only on the implementation of the law by the Executive but also on the validity of the Legislation sought to be implemented One of the functions of the superior judiciary in India is to examine the competence and validity of legislation, both in point of legislative competence as well as its consistency with the Fundamental Rights. - ee) Because, in Shah Bano case, Parliament overturned the order of this Hon'ble court and banned the maintenance, terming it unconstitutional, which opened the door for dangerous precedents. - ff) Because, Section 66a of the information technology act was struck down by this hon'ble court, on the ground that it violates the fundamental rights

+- gg) Because, this Court is not expected to adopt a passive or negative role and remain bystander or a spectator if violation of rights is observed.
 It is necessary to fashion new tools and strategies so as to check injustice and violation of fundamental rights.
 No procedural technicality can stand in the way of enforcement of fundamental rights.
-There are enumerable decisions of this Court where this approach has been adopted and directions issued with a view to enforce fundamental rights.

-4. That the petitioner has not filed any other similar petition before this Hon'ble Court or any other courts for the similar relief.
+There are enumerable decisions of this Court where this approach has been adopted and directions issued with a view to enforce fundamental rights. - 4.
+That the petitioner has not filed any other similar petition before this Hon'ble Court or any other courts for the similar relief.